OCA/stock-logistics-workflow/stock_change_price_at_date/readme/USAGE.rst

-On a product form, click on 'Set standard price' and fill in price and date.
+On product form (with Inventory Valuation = Automated), click on 'Update Cost' and fill in price and date.

 The account moves created take into account this date.